-- 1. \Box None of the information maintained in the system or by the project that is part of a system of records is exempt from the accuracy, relevance, timeliness, and completeness requirements in section (e)(5) of the Privacy Act. - 2. □ All □ Some of the PII maintained in the system or by the project is part of a system of records and is exempt from the accuracy, relevance, timeliness, and completeness requirements in section (e)(5) of the Privacy Act - 3. ⊠ The PII maintained in the system or by the project is not: (a) part of a system of records as defined in section (e)(5) of the Privacy Act; or (b) used to make adverse determinations about individuals (defined in the Privacy Act as U.S. Citizens and legal permanent residents). - 4. \Box None of the information maintained in the system or by the project is part of a system of records as defined in section (e)(5) of the Privacy Act, but the information in the system is used to make adverse determinations about individuals (defined in the Privacy Act as U.S. Citizens and legal permanent residents).
+- 1. All or some of the PII maintained in the system or by the project is part of a system of records as defined in section (e)(5) of the Privacy Act. - a. \square The PII that is part of a system of records, is not exempt from the accuracy, relevance, timeliness, and completeness requirements in section (e)(5) of the Privacy Act. - b. \Box The PII that is part of a system of records, is exempt from the accuracy, relevance, timeliness, and completeness requirements in section (e)(5) of the Privacy Act. - 2.
+The PII maintained in the system or by the project is not part of a system of records as defined in section (e)(5) of the Privacy Act. - a.
+If The information in the system or project is not used to make adverse determinations about individuals (defined in the Privacy Act as U.S. Citizens and legal permanent residents). - b. \Box However, the information in the system or project is used to make adverse determinations about individuals (defined in the Privacy Act as U.S. Citizens and legal permanent residents).